JulienPalard/peps/pep-0xxx.rst

 like in: "https://docs.python.org/pt-BR/3.6/library/stdtypes.html".
 RFC 5646 (Tags for Identifying Languages (IETF)) section-2.1 [7]_
 tells the tags are not case sensitive.
-As the RFC allows lower case, and it enhances readability, we should use lowercased tags.
+As the RFC allows lower case, and it enhances readability, we should use lowercased tags like ``pt-br``.

 It's redundant to display both language and country code if they're the same, typically "de-DE", "fr-FR", although it make sense,